dshil/blog/content/notes/email.md

 thoughts.
 Like Richard Feynman said: "You should explain the idea in such way so it will be understood by the 6 years old child".

+Keeping all these disadvantages in mind I've built several daily rules:

+* Ask google.
+* Ask a teddy bear.
+Its known techniques help you to reformulate your thoughts and probably you'll no longer need the initial real meeting.
+* Prepare a plan for the meeting.
+* Reread your plan at least 5 times and make any corrections if needed.
+* Keep meeting as short as possible.
+Zero meetings are the ideal.
+* If you want to discuss something with a college(s) and this discussion isn't so long (~1-2 minutes) you can simply chat with him.
+No need to call him for a private conversation.

 Happy hacking and please think slow sometimes.